permaweb/ao/servers/su/README.md

 - `ARWEAVE_URL_LIST` list of arweave urls that have tx access aka url/txid returns the tx.
 Used by gateway calls for checking transactions etc...

 ## Experimental environment variables
-To use the expirimental fully local storage system set the following evnironment variables.
+To use the experimental fully local storage system set the following environment variables.
 - `USE_LOCAL_STORE`  if true the SU will operate on purely RocksDB
 - `SU_FILE_DB_DIR` a local RocksDB directory of bundles
 - `SU_INDEX_DB_DIR` a local index of processes and messages